 More than 3 million U.S. cases per year are diagnosed.
 Sciatic nerve pain is one of the leading causes of low back and leg pain.
-It can range from mild, only flaring up when you overexert yourself, or can be severe, chronic, and debilitating.
-Some symptoms include pain in buttocks or leg that is worsened by long periods of sitting or standing, and tingling or shooting pain down one or both legs.
+It can range from mild, only flaring up when you overexert yourself or can be severe, chronic, and debilitating.
+Some symptoms include pain in the buttocks or leg that is worsened by long periods of sitting or standing, and tingling or shooting pain down one or both legs.
 Sometimes the pain is on one side of the body more than the other and can even affect the feet or toes.

 How is sciatica nerve pain treated?

 Sciatica pain can be fierce and excruciating – that’s what all cases have in common.
-Yet, every patient’s pain results from different triggers and different underlying causes, and can show itself differently from person to person.
+Yet, every patient’s pain results from different triggers and different underlying causes and can show itself differently from person to person.
 You need specific therapies to treat your unique pain pattern.
 Oklahoma Pain Management will tailor a treatment that is right for you.

 At Oklahoma Pain Management, your treatment could include:

 Coping with sciatica pain

 Most people who experience sciatica get better after a little while and find pain relief with non-surgical treatment.

 - Allow yourself plenty of time and rest.

 - Take a nonsteroidal anti-inflammatory drug, such as ibuprofen or aspirin.